brettinternet/slides/content/ai/_index.md

 1. Iterative edit-test loops

 {{% note %}}
 My experience with AI has been that it augments my workflows and it can automate tedium to make me more productive.
-We'll call this "pair programming", the agent and I.
+I'll call this "pair programming", the agent and I.

 Here are a few of my favorite roles that AI fulfills.